SathyaBhat/sathyasays.com/content/posts/2010-01-16-mission-get-bluetooth-stereo-headset-working-in-linux-current-status-epic-fail.md

   * [IT Toolbox: Mission Impossble?
 Connect Bluetooth Headset to Linux][8]

-Result: Didn&#8217;t bother.
+Result: Didn't bother.
 Same as attempt #2.

-I&#8217;ve just about given up trying to get this damn thing working.
+I've just about given up trying to get this damn thing working.
 If you have any suggestions/advice, do drop a comment.
-FYI: I&#8217;m on openSUSE, my headset is a Sony Ericsson HBH DS970.
+FYI: I'm on openSUSE, my headset is a Sony Ericsson HBH DS970.

  [1]: https://sathyabh.at/2008/05/22/my-bt-headset-is-here/
  [2]: https://sathyabh.at/2008/03/30/sony-ericsson-p1i-review/